mwingerden/MatthewWingerden_Lab1/README.txt

 How to Rub schoolsearch Program:
 In a git bash terminal, type:
 ./compile.sh
-The shell script compile.sh will compile together all .java files.
+The shell script compile.sh will compile together all .java files in teh src folder.

 To run the program type:
 ./run.sh